grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/create-notification-templates.md

 ## Preview notification templates

-Preview how your notification templates will look before using them in your contact points, helping you understand the result of the template you are creating as well as enabling you to fix any errors before saving it.
+Preview how your notification templates should look before using them in your contact points, helping you understand the result of the template you are creating as well as enabling you to fix any errors before saving it.

 **Note:** This feature is only for Grafana Alertmanager.